lunatech-labs/lunatech-labs.github.com/users/peter-hilton.markdown

 Peter is currently writing [Play for Scala](http://bit.ly/playforscala) - a book for Manning Publications, with co-authors and Lunatech colleagues Erik Bakker and Francisco Canedo.
 Since 2010, Peter has been a committer on the Play framework open-source project.

-Peter recently presented Play at Java conferences in Norway (JavaZone 2011) and Sweden (Jfokus 2012).
-In 2012, Peter will present Play at conferences in Poland (Geecon) and the Netherlands (GOTO Amsterdam).
+In 2012, Peter presented Play at several conferences - Jfokus (Sweden), Geecon (Poland), GOTO Amsterdam, JAX London, Topconf (Estonia) and Øredev (Sweden).
+In previous years, Peter has presented at JavaZone (Norway), JFall (the Netherlands) and Devoxx (Belgium).

 <p><a href="https://plus.google.com/107170847819841716154/">Google+</a>&nbsp;
 <img src="images//linkedin.png" alt="LinkedIn" align="middle">&nbsp;<a href="http://nl.linkedin.com/in/peterhilton">LinkedIn profile</a>